-Sigma Tau Delta is partnering with the W. W. Norton college division to offer Sigma Tau Delta students the opportunity to gain experience in college/university publishing through a 12-week internship program during the spring 2024 semester.
-Internships provide valuable hands-on experience with the day-to-day business of bookmaking, as well as opportunities to network with employees at the company and with fellow interns who frequently go on to become colleagues in the field.
+Sigma Tau Delta is partnering with the W. W. Norton College Division to offer Sigma Tau Delta student and alumni members the opportunity to gain experience in college/university publishing through a 12-week internship program.
+Internships provide valuable hands-on experience with the day-to-day work that brings books into existence, as well as opportunities to network with employees at the company and with fellow interns who frequently go on to become colleagues in the field.

-• W. W. Norton candidates will be given priority consideration for an interview for the editorial department of the W. W. Norton College Division.
+- Sigma Tau Delta candidates will be given priority consideration for an internship interview at the editorial department of the W. W. Norton College Division.

 Norton does not complete any paperwork for colleges, universities, or other entities related to for-credit internships or eligibility to work in the US.
 W. W. Norton & Company, an equal opportunity employer, is fully independent and employee-owned.